What Does Dance Studio Insurance Cover?

 - Zumba Studios and classes

-We sometimes get asked by dance school owners for Property coverage.
-Programs A and B below are for studio Accident and Liability coverage, and have the option to add Equipment coverage.
+- For Property coverage: Programs A and B below are for studio Accident and Liability coverage, and have the option to add Equipment coverage.
 If you already have Accident and Liability insurance and only want Equipment coverage, you can get Equipment coverage here.

 Dance Studio Insurance Cost